helium/react-native-helium/guides/Account.md

 ## Get Matching Words

-If you want to auto complete a list of words as a user types you can use `Account.getMatchingWords`.
-For example when restoring a users 12 words you may want to use this as they type there words so that they can select the word as they type and quickly fill in 12 words.
+If you want to auto complete a list of words as a user types you can use {@link getMatchingWords}.
+For example when restoring a users 12 words you may want to use this as they type their words so that they can select the word as they type.

 ```ts
 const text = "coll"